 A final year PhD student at the International Max Planck Research School (IMPRS-Uncertainty School) and the Friedrich-Schiller University of Jena, Germany.
 I employ a variety of methods (e.g. surveys, lab experiments etc.) to investigate the cognitive, biological and economic foundations of socio-political attitudes and beliefs.

 Prior to my doctoral studies, I received my BSc in Psychology (University of Ghana) and MSc in Neuroscience (Norwegian University of Science and Technology, Trondheim-Norway).
 After that I worked as a research assistant in cognitive neuroscience (Otto von Guericke University of Magdeburg, Germany).
-I am currently a visiting researcher at the University of Illinois at Chicago.
+I was a visiting researcher at the University of Illinois at Chicago from January to May 2018.